Is it better to optimize the mind?

 HAVE I BEEN LIVING A LIE??
-Let’s read the OptiMind vs. NITROvit comparison review to find out.
+Let’s find out:

 One of these companies was spying on the other, because their formulas are damn near identical, with exception to a few key differences: The most apparent difference being OptiMind’s proprietary blend vs. NITROvit’s lack thereof.